sympy/sympy/doc/src/tutorial/intro.rst

 What is Symbolic Computation?
 =============================

-Symbolic computation deals with the computation and manipulation of mathematical objects symbolically.
+Symbolic computation deals with the computationfamiliaripulation of mathematical objects symbolically.
 This means that the mathematical objects are represented exactly, not approximately, and mathematical expressions with unevaluated variables are left in symbolic form.